EGYPT: FROM CAIRO TO ABU SIMBEL

 In the event that passenger numbers do not reach the minimum number of tour participants (approximately 12, excluding the tour leader) required for the tour, it may be necessary to either surcharge or cancel the tour.
 If such an event does occur, you will be notified at least 60 days prior to the tour departure.

-This tour price has been calculated on the basis of exchange rates and tariffs as at November 2018 and is subject to change up until final payment has been received.
+Tour prices are calculated on the basis of exchange rates and tariffs at time of print and are subject to change up until final payment has been received.
 At the time of final invoicing (approximately two months prior to the tour departure date), Alumni Travel reserves the right to re-cost the tour based on actual exchange rates.
 This could mean an increase or decrease to the above listed prices.
 Should you decide to cancel your arrangements on the basis of a change in the tour price, normal cancellation charges will apply.